LiterallyBlah/Text-and-Image-Discord-Bot/README.md

 # Doris
-A Discord bot that connects to GPT-3 (default model: text-davinci-003) and keeps the reponses in context of the conversation.
+A Discord bot that connects to GPT-3 (default model: text-davinci-003) in context of the conversation.

 # Configuration in doris.py
 ```